 IWonder is a collection of open access web resources that have been curated by Ohio educators to support self-directed learning for upper elementary and middle school students.
 IWonder gives students a place to start when they need help with homework, want a fun way to practice skills such as vocabulary or math, or want to explore a topic that interests them.

 INFOhio developed Book Nook to provide students with a platform to share self-created learning objects in the form of video book talks.
 Book Nook includes links to free recommended web tools that students can use to produce their book trailers.
 Book Nook also includes instructions on story-boarding and a rubric for evaluation, which provides the framework to help students graduate from content consumption to content creation.

 In 2017, INFOhio launched Educator Tools, a platform that makes it easy for educators to find lesson plans, assessments, and other instructional materials that they can use for free in their classrooms.
-In 2018, INFOhio transformed Educator Tools by licensing open access and open educational resources from Knovation.

 What Does This Mean for Ohio PreK-12 Educators?

 You already have free access to high-quality, standards-aligned instructional resources and tools.
 When you need lesson plans, assessments, and other curricular support, use Educator Tools.
 Then, use ISearch to find high-quality digital texts, videos, and more that you can save or upload to your learning management system for student use.
 Educator Tools and ISearch are your first two steps to stepping up student learning.
 When you are ready to make the transition from content consumer to content creator, build your own learning objects in Open Space and share them with other Ohio educators.
 And when you want to teach your students to become content creators, encourage them to begin with Book Nook.